Indaiatuba

-Based on the latest IFDM social index data, Indaiatuba ranks number one of the "Top 100 best cities to live in, in Brazil".
+Based on the latest IFDM social index data, Indaiatuba is ranked number one of the "Top 100 best cities to live in, in Brazil."

-The Federation of Industries of Rio de Janeiro, surveyed data and compared information on education, health, income and employment (wage and average generation of formal jobs) of all municipalities in the country and, with this data they created the Firjan Development Index Municipal (IFDM), so it was possible to create the rank of the top 100 cities to live in Brazil.
+The Federation of Industries of Rio de Janeiro surveyed data and compared information on education, health, income, and employment (including wages and formal job creation) of all the municipalities within the country.
+With this data, they have created the Firjan Development Index Municipal (IFDM), which enabled the elaboration of a ranking system of the top 100 best cities to live in Brazil.

 Data was collected from the Ministries of Education, Health and Labour for all municipalities.